 About the VEP scheme

-5. For normal weekdays outside Singapore’s June and December school holidays, VEP fees are charged from 2am to 5pm daily, except on Saturdays, Sundays and Singapore Public Holidays.
-During this period, there would be no VEP fee charged if the vehicles drive into Singapore after 5pm on a weekday and leave before 2am the following day.
+5 For normal weekdays outside Singapore’s June and December school holidays, VEP fees are charged from 2am to 5pm daily, except on Saturdays, Sundays and Singapore Public Holidays.
+During this period, there would be no VEP fee charged if the vehicles enter Singapore after 5pm on a weekday and leave before 2am the following day.
 VEP fees are not chargeable on Saturdays, Sundays and Singapore Public Holidays.